 I am also convinced that 5 percent of all licensed drivers are hyper-aggressive psychopaths working through unmentionable personal issues while behind the wheel.
 To these drivers, anyone ahead of them in traffic is the enemy; anyone behind is fallen and conquered.

 For the rest of us, I present here The Frustrated Commuters Creed.
 I ask that every decent driver take the pledge and help unclog the streets, highways, and byways of this gridlocked nation.
 Sure, if you’re onboard, you’re likely not part of the problem, but we can lead by example.
 Got an amendment to the Creed?
 Let’s hear it.
+But now, take the Frustrated Commuter’s Creed:

 The Frustrated Commuter’s Creed